Buyers Guides

 These strings might be simple, but that takes nothing away from their wonderful tones.
 They offer incredible brightness, and all of the sparkle you expect from a 12 string acoustic.
 They offer exceptional value for money, and would still be a bargain at twice the price.

-Earthwood strings from Ernie ball are a perfect example of basic strings done right.
-There’s a good reason for them being so popular amongst beginners and professionals alike.
-At any price, these are great sounding strings that compliment any 12 string acoustic.
+Earthwood strings from Ernie Ball are a perfect example of basic strings done right.
+There’s a good reason for them being so popular for beginners and professionals alike.
+At any price, these are great-sounding strings that complement any 12-string acoustic.

-Ernie Ball has gone to great lengths to ensure that these strings are factory fresh when they reach the player.
-We found that each string was sealed in a special packaging known as the “Element Shield”, which is a nice touch given 80/20 bronze’s tendency to corrode after exposure to oxygen.
+Ernie Ball has gone to great lengths to ensure these strings are factory fresh when they reach the player.
+Each string was sealed in special packaging, an “Element Shield”.
+This is a nice touch given 80/20 bronze’s tendency to corrode after exposure to oxygen.
 Every string came out of the packaging in perfect condition, so it’s safe to say the Element Shield did its job.

 The feel of these strings was excellent.
-They were comfortable, with even texture, and there was, of course, no pitting or rough patches anywhere on any string.
-As with all Ernie Ball strings, they’re made in the USA, and overall quality and consistency is excellent.
+They were comfortable, with even texture, and there were no pitting or rough patches anywhere on any string.
+As with all Ernie Ball strings, they’re made in the USA and overall quality and consistency is excellent.

 We were very happy with the tuning stability.
-If you’ve read our “how to tune a 12 string guitar”, you’ll be familiar with the pitfalls of restringing one of these guitars, but with these strings we had no issues.
-No breakages, and no excessive time required to settle and hold pitch.
+If you’ve read our How to Tune a 12-String Guitar guide, you’ll be familiar with the potential pitfalls of restringing these guitars, but we had no issues with these strings.
+No breakages and no excessive time required to settle and hold pitch.

 For longevity, of course they weren’t able to match the Martins or the Elixirs we had on test, but nobody is expecting that from 80/20 Bronze.
 Regardless, the brightness remained intact for most of the test period, with a slight warming of the tones towards the end.

-Verdict: The Ernie Ball Earthwoods are definitely some of our favorite strings for 12 string acoustic guitars.
-You can’t beat the shiny look of a fresh packet of 80/20 bronze strings, and the shimmering brightness was absolutely wonderful.
-Consistency and quality was great, and if you don’t want coated strings, you can’t do much better!
+Verdict: The Ernie Ball Earthwoods are definitely some of our favorite strings for 12-string acoustic guitars.
+You can’t beat the shiny look of a fresh packet of 80/20 bronze strings and the shimmering brightness was absolutely wonderful.
+Consistency and quality was great.
+If you don’t want coated strings, you can’t do much better!

 Editor's Choice Acoustic